 When more than one I/O is configured to participate in the signature wake-up, it is a logical AND of all I/Os.
 For the purpose of this demo, a set of DIP switches are used.
 Two DIP switches are configured as Wake\On\1 and two are configured as Wake\On\0.
-All four switches must meet the criteria for the device to exit F\F mode.
+All four switches must meet the criteria for the device to exit the F\F mode.

-- 1. If the device is in F\F mode, wake up the device as indicated in the previous step. - 2.
-To enter into F\F mode, press and release the F\F entry push button (SW2).
-This puts the device state into F\F mode.
+- 1. If the device is in the F\F mode, wake up the device as indicated in the previous step. - To enter into the F\F mode, press and release the F\F entry push button (SW2).
+This puts the device state into the F\F mode.
 Observe that the LEDs stop toggling, indicating that the fabric entered into the F\F mode.

-3. To wake-up the device from F\F mode, toggle DIP switches 1 and 2 to 1 position (OFF) AND toggle DIP switches 2 and 3 to 0 position (ON) as shown in Figure 9.
-Upon this setting, the device exits from F\F mode.
+3. To wake-up the device from the F\F mode, toggle DIP switches 1 and 2 to 1 position (OFF) AND toggle DIP switches 2 and 3 to 0 position (ON) as shown in Figure 10.
+Upon this setting, the device exits from the F\F mode.
 Observe that the LEDs start to toggle again indicating that the device exited from the F\F mode.

-Figure 9 • Toggling DIP Switches
+Figure 10 • Toggling DIP Switches

-Note: The DIP switches combination shown in Figure 9 on page 12 constantly keeps the device in active mode, since that combination is configured to wake-up the device.
-Before proceeding to the next step, ensure that the combination setting of the DIP switches is different than what is shown in Figure 9 on page 12.
+Note: The DIP switches combination shown in Figure 10 constantly keeps the device in the Active mode, since that combination is configured to wake-up the device.
+Before proceeding to the next step, ensure that the combination setting of the DIP switches is different than what is shown in Figure 10 on page 14.

-SRAM Content After Entering and Exiting from F\F Mode
+SRAM Content after Entering and Exiting from F\F Mode

-This step demonstrates that the SRAM content is retained and not lost while the device is in F\F mode.
-The SRAM is set to be in Suspend mode during F\F. Refer to "Hardware Implementation" on page 6 for more information.
+This step demonstrates that the SRAM content is retained and not lost while the device is in the F\F mode.
+The SRAM is set to be in the Suspend mode during F\F. For more information, refer to "Hardware Implementation" on page 8.
 To check the content of the SRAM after entering and exiting from F\F, SmartDebug is used to read back the content of the SRAM from the device after exiting from the F\F mode.

 Check the content of the SRAM before entering into the F\F mode.
-While the device is in Active Mode (non F\F), double-click SmartDebug Design entry from the Design Flow window as shown in Figure 10.
+While the device is in the Active mode (non F\F), double-click SmartDebug Design entry from the Design Flow window as shown in Figure 11.

-Figure 10 • Launching SmartDebug Design Tools
+Figure 11 • Launching SmartDebug Design Tools